Shimura correspondence for level $p^2$ and the central values of $L$-series II: Introduction

 where $\charp(n) := \kro{p}{n}$ (see Section \ref{thetacorr}).
 If $\vec{e}$ is an eigenvector for the Hecke operators such that $\Theta_{\id{p}}(\vec{e}) \neq 0$, then $W_{\id{p}}(\vec{e}) = \vec{e}$ (see Proposition~\ref{prop:Wp-action}).
 This implies that the only eigenvectors to be considered for $\Theta_{\id{p}}$ are those where $W_{\id{p}}$ acts trivially.
 This explains the orthogonality condition on the eigenvector $\vec{e}_{f,\Ot}$ needed for Conjecture 2 in \cite{Pacetti-Tornaria}.

-In Section 4, we relate the Fourier coefficients of the form coming from Rankin's method to the height of special points.
+In Section~\ref{sec:specialpoints} we relate the Fourier coefficients of a modular form coming from Rankin's method (see Theorem~\ref{thm:rankin}) to the height of special points.
 This allows, given a character $\varphi$ of the class group $\I(\Om_K)$, to relate the central value of to the height of a sum of special points of discriminant $D$ (Proposition~\ref{prop:centralvalue}).
 The special case $\varphi=1_D$ (the trivial character on $\I(\Om_K)$) relates to central values of twists of the $L$-series by the factorization

+The second part of the proof is the well known Rankin's method.
+This part is a little more technical hence it is left to the appendix.
+Following \cite{Gross} and \cite{GZ} we define a Rankin convolution $L$-series and using Rankin's method we compute its central value.
+This is done in a very similar way than that of \cite{GZ}.
+The difficulty in our case comes from the fact that the level of $f$ and the discriminant of the imaginary quadratic field are not prime to each other.
+The formula for the central value of $L_{\sA}(f,s)$ (for an ideal class $\sA\in\I(\Om_K)$) proved in Theorem \ref{thm:rankin} is similar to \cite[Proposition 4.4]{GZ} with the condition $\gcd(N,D)=1$ removed.
+In addition to giving a more complete result in general, this lifts an important restriction when $N$ is not squarefree; for instance, when $N$ is a perfect square, both sides in the formula in Theorem \ref{thm:rankin} vanish trivially for $\gcd(N,D)=1$.

 In the last section, we relate the heights of special points to the Fourier coefficients of ternary theta series.
-The main point is to split the set of special points of discriminant $D$ into $p+1$ subsets, half of which will be empty and the other half have the same number of elements.
+The key idea is to split the set of special points of discriminant $D$ into $p+1$ subsets, indexed by the norm $p$ bilateral $\Ot$-ideals.
+Note that depending on whether $\kro{D/p}{p}$ is a square or not, half of these subsets will be empty, while the other half will have the same number of elements.
 By counting the number of special points in each set, we conclude the proof of our main result.

 \begin{mainthm} Let $f$ be a new eigenform of weight $2$, level $p^2$ with $p>2$ an odd prime.
 Fix a norm $p$ bilateral $\Ot$-ideal $\id{p}$, and let $\vec{e}_f$ be an eigenvector in the $f$-isotypical component of $\M(\Ot)$ such that $W_{\id{p}}(\vec{e}_f) = \vec{e}_f$.